 Table of Contents

-Continuous and Comprehensive Evaluation (CCE) is a process of assessment which has been made compulsory by the Right to Education Act, of India in 2009.
+Continuous and Comprehensive Evaluation (CCE) is a process of assessment that has been made compulsory by the Right to Education Act, of India in 2009.
 CCE contains Scholastic and Co-Scholastic Evaluation.
-Continuous and comprehensive evaluation refers to a student assessment system which covers all facets of education.
-Here we are going to learn more about Continuous and comprehensive evaluation definitions, types, Scholastic and Co-Scholastic Evaluation.
+Continuous and comprehensive evaluation refers to a student assessment system that covers all facets of education.
+Here we are going to learn more about Continuous and comprehensive evaluation definitions, types, And scholastic and Co-Scholastic Evaluation from the CTET exam perspective.

 Continuous and Comprehensive Evaluation